 Hollow of the knee

 A moderate strike behind the knee can rupture or abrade the popliteal artery, resulting in hemorrhaging and painful swelling.
 This can be compounded by nerve abrasions, which can cause partial paralysis.
-Limited mobility is bound to result.

 Powerful attacks to the back of the knee can tear its muscles, ligaments, and even the kneecap itself, leading up to dislocation of the knee.
 Any of these will cripple an opponent until it is surgically corrected.